 Plants are my passion and I enjoy working with them in all ways, especially metaphysically in my practice as a Reiki master healer (please visit me at: Plant Spirit Reiki).
-I am thrilled to be joining the guest faculty of the Oregon herbal medicine school Hawthorn Institute in 2015.
+I am excited to announce that I’ll be joining the guest faculty of the Oregon-based Hawthorn Institute in 2015.

 How do I contact you?